-22) Does the safe surgery checklist referenced in Section 3E, questions #1-9 apply to all procedures, including colonoscopies, endoscopies, etc.?

-Yes.
-It applies to all procedures in Section 3A and 3B, if applicable.
-If your facility does not utilize a safe surgery checklist for colonoscopy and/or endoscopy, respond "no" to guestion #2.

-23) Can different elements of the "Before the induction of anesthesia" checklist (question #3) be performed in different places?
+- 23) What 12-month reporting period should be used when reporting on this section?
+When responding to the questions in Section 3E, facilities should enter the month in which they complete their observational in-person or retrospective EHR review audits.
+If your facility does not perform an audit, enter the month in which you are completing the Survey. - 24) Does the safe surgery checklist referenced in Section 3E questions #1-9 apply to all procedures, including colonoscopies, endoscopies, etc.?
+Yes, it applies to all procedures in Section 3A and 3B, if applicable.
+If your facility does not utilize a safe surgery checklist for colonoscopy and/or endoscopy, respond "no" to question #2. - 25) Can different elements of the "Before the induction of anesthesia" checklist (question #3) be performed in different places?

-Yes.
-Facilities may perform some elements of the pre-anesthesia checklist outside of the operating room.
-A facility may read aloud the following elements in a pre-procedure (preop) area: Patient ID, Confirmation of procedure, Patient consent, Site marked, if applicable, and Allergies assessed.
+Yes, facilities may perform some elements of the pre-anesthesia checklist outside of the operating room.
+A facility may read aloud the following elements in a pre-procedure (preop) area: Patient ID, Confirmation of procedure, Patient consent, Site marked (if applicable) and Allergies assessed.